michellel7435/sep10-freedom-project/blog/entry03.md

 ##### X/X/XX

 ## Content
 I mainly focused on brainstorming part B and finializing my content.
+For this I was able to add on to part A (researching hardware and sofeware technologies)
 ## Skills

 #### Organization